 - SkyDrive Pro Integration

-- SkyDrive allows you to sync directly with any and all SharePoint document libraries in order to get a local offline repository of those files.
+- SkyDrive allows you to sync directly with any and all SharePoint document libraries.
+This is in order to get a local offline repository of those files.

 - Microsoft Access linking to Lists